 - informal summary probation for three to five years,

 - three or nine months of an education program,

-- potential installation of an ignition interlock device.
+- potential SCRAM device or installation of an ignition interlock device.

 The fee and penalty assessments could significantly increase the costs to $3,600.
 The defendant might be able to acquire a restricted driver's license allowing them to drive to work and back.